6 Tasty Desserts For The Carnivore Diet

 Then these people likely have a bit of extra scope, where they can eat a wider range of foods and use small amounts of plant food as flavor enhancers and condiments.

 Yet these people would likely do better on a strict carnivore diet.
-Some people need to put a little effort into discipline to improve their adherence to the diet or any diet for that matter.
+Some people need to put a little effort into discipline to improve their adherence to the diet, or any diet for that matter.

 A disclosure

-The examples above are fairly common but it’s important to mention that we are all different and diet can affect us differently.
-That being said I want to disclose that I’m not a doctor and that you should direct all dietary questions and medical concerns to your doctor.
+I want to disclose that I’m not a doctor and that you should direct all dietary questions and medical concerns to your doctor.

-Speaking of doctors, there are two doctors who have written extensively on the carnivore diet and I’ve read both of their books.
-If the carnivore diet is new to you and you want to learn about it from doctors then I’d highly recommend both of these:
+If the carnivore diet is new to you and you want to learn about it from doctors, then I’d highly recommend both of these:

 ice cream